BLUE HORIZON 1261

 "That's right," Taro answered.
 "I have contacts with numerous businesses across the Planetary Alignment that I believe will hire the Blue Horizon as a carrier for their goods."

 Jasper smiled openly.
 This was the first good news he'd heard since Merlin had dropped the bomb on them the previous night.
 The first thing he had wanted to do this morning was approach Poppy about getting their old jobs back, but the slick weasel had only laughed in their faces for leaving him in a lurch.
-Fortunately for the ferret, there were many mechanics in Alucara looking for work, so he had hired replacements to maintain his ships without having much down-time.
-The new guys were cheaper yet, so Poppy was in no mood to rehire the Porters.
+Fortunately for the ferret, there were many hungry mechanics in Alucara looking for work, so he had hired replacements to maintain his ships without having much down-time.
+The new employs were cheaper yet, so Poppy was in no mood to rehire the Porters.
 Afterward, Jerad had suggested going to see a movie to take their minds off the whole situation.

 Jasper reached out and took her hand in his once more.
 "I am really glad that you could join us!" he said in genuine appreciation.